What is Structural Integration and CranioSacral Therapy?

 At the present time I ride and practice dressage on my own small farm with my goofy gray Thoroughbred gelding that I adopted in 2011!

 Certified Equine Structural Integration, trained by Joseph Freeman with Equine Natural Movement School in Washington State.

 Certified Equine Visionary CranioSacral Therapy with Tracy Vroom in Colorado.

 Lisa is a Nationally certified and state licensed Massage Practitioner.
-She graduated in 1990 from The Potomac Massage Training Institute (PMTI) in Washington DC and has been in private practice helping people find their own ease and balance for almost 30 years.
+She graduated in 1990 from The Potomac Massage Training Institute (PMTI) in Washington DC and has been in private practice helping people find their own ease and balance for over 30 years.

 In 1992 she was certified and trained in Jin Shin Acupressure by Michael Reed Gach, founder of the Acupressure Institute in Berkeley CA. She has also studied CranioSacral Therapy through the Upledger Institute in 1996.

 "A true horsewoman does not look at the horse with her eyes; she looks at her horse with her heart"

 'The challenge of dressage is not necessarily in having the best moving horse, but rather to get every horse we ride to move as well as it possibly can"

 "I highly recommend Lisa, no matter the age of your horse or your discipline"